OpenTermsArchive/docs/content/deployment/reference/server-specifications.md

 Storage requirements typically grow at a rate of less than 0.5MB per tracked terms per month on average.
 This growth rate varies depending on the type of service being tracked:

-- Large digital services, like those in the [PGA collection](https://github.com/OpenTermsArchive/pga-declarations): ~1MB per terms per month
+- Very large online platforms with large legal teams and heavy layouts: ~1MB per terms per month
 - Standard collections: ~0.1-0.3MB per terms per month

 ## Operating system